The 10 Worst Neighborhoods In Denver For 2022

 It seems as if there's a neighborhood for everyone in Denver.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Denver.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Colorado thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Denver.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Denver neighborhoods are the worst, and which are the best?
+So the question arises, which Denver neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Denver hoods need a little tender loving care - the sore thumbs of the Denver area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Washington Park ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Denver hoods need a little tender loving care – the sore thumbs of the Denver area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Washington Park ranks way above the rest.

-We examined 22 of Denver's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Denver's reputation.
+We examined 22 of Denver’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Denver’s reputation.

 Read on to see how we determined the places around Denver that need a pick-me-up.
 And remember, don't blame the messenger.